pmpk20/Microplastics/README.md

 Description:
 - The anonymised survey data has 1564 obs.
+- Execute 00_Microplastics_Replicator.R to create all the outputs in the paper
+- Files are numbered in order of execution
-- I am in the process of organising all the scripts, outputs, and data
+- I am in the process of uploading all the model outputs
-- Anonymised data and numbered scripts now available

-Process:
-- Run SetupScripts/ in numbered order
-- Work through all CVscripts, will number these later.
-- Create tables/figures

 Author:
 Dr Peter King (p.king1@leeds.ac.uk)

 Last Change:
-30/01/2025
+31/01/2025